deep5050/radio-active/README.md

-f/F/fav: Add station to favorite list s/S/search: Search for a new station c/C/cycle: Cycle to next station in search results rf/RF/recordfile: Specify a filename for the recording. h/H/help/?: Show this help message q/Q/quit: Quit radioactive
+f/F/fav: Add station to favorite list s/S/search: Search for a new station c/C/cycle: Cycle to next station in search results timer/sleep: Set a sleep timer (duration in minutes) rf/RF/recordfile: Specify a filename for the recording. h/H/help/?: Show this help message q/Q/quit: Quit radioactive